-So I’ll continue to specialise in my Business Portraits & Images and Personal Portraits, as I always have.
+So I’ll continue to specialise in my Business Portraits and Personal Luxury Confidence Portraits, as I always have.
 I get enormous joy and fulfillment creating portraits & images for people that either impact and improve their business or impact and improve their personal confidence.
 That is the most amazing feeling!!

 After launching my first online course at the beginning of February, I’ve started work on my second course – Couple’s Posing System Course, and also my Conscious Confidence Course and although the process of creating online courses is a challenging one, it’s one that I’m most definitely drawn to.
 I love that I can share my knowledge and experience to help not just one person in one place, but many people in many places!!

 There’s a couple of other things in the pipeline, but for now, I think this is a great start.